 Choosing the Right Wireless Technology for Effective Remote Patient Monitoring

 Remote Patient Monitoring (RPM) plays a vital role in modern healthcare by enabling providers to track patient vitals outside of clinical settings.
-This early intervention prevents minor issues from becoming emergencies and improves health outcomes.
+Early intervention prevents minor issues from becoming emergencies and improves health outcomes.
 However, determining the best technology for RPM programs is essential, given the different wireless connectivity options available.

 Comparative Analysis of Bluetooth vs Cellular IoMT